nimarion/promcord/README.md

 DISCORD_TOKEN=<your token>
 ```
 3. Download the [prometheus.yml](prometheus.yml) file to your current directory.
-4. Rename the `docker-compose.yml.localsample` to `docker-compose.yml`.
+4. Rename the `docker-compose.yml.sample` to `docker-compose.yml`.
+5. Modify the `./provisioning/datasources/automatic.yml` file and change the value for `access` to `proxy` and the value for `url` to `prometheus:9090` (remove `http://`).
-5. Run the Docker App with `docker-compose up -d`.
+6. Run the Docker App with `docker-compose up -d`.
-6. Navigate to http://localhost:80 to access Grafana.
+7. Navigate to http://localhost:80 to access Grafana.
 Follow [this](https://grafana.com/docs/guides/getting_started/) guide to configure your Grafana server.
 Prometheus will be added as a datasource in Grafana automatically.
-7. That's it!
+8. That's it!
 To simplify the creation of Grafana Dashboards, one has been added to Grafana automatically; however, you can remove it by removing the `./provisioning/dashboards/grafana.json` file.

 #### Docker Installation (production install)